sybohy/san_francisco_shared_room_finder/README.md

 ### Installing

 1. Run `bundle install`
 2. Under templates, write your own custom message.
-Remember to mention some interesting facts about yourself to ensure you get a reply.
+Remember to mention some interesting facts about yourself to ensure you get a reply, like interest, hobbies, and work.
 3. Create a gmail_conf.yml file and enter your email/password as modeled in the gmail_conf.yml.example.

 ### Running